 Bonus!
 More beautiful real Lego buildings

-This is of the most famous Lego sets among collectors, because it was the largest set ever made in terms of number of pieces for a long time – until the Lego Star Wars Ultimate Collector Series Millenium Falcon beat it a couple of years ago.
+The Lego Creator Expert Taj Mahal is of the most famous Lego sets among collectors because it was the largest ever made in terms of the number of pieces until the Lego Star Wars Ultimate Collector Series Millenium Falcon beat it a couple of years ago.

 It's a huge set that goes to great lengths to recreate the curved windows and domes, and transparent elements give light the right 'glow' through it.
 If you've got the space (and the time – it's a real monster of a build), this is a great exploration of how bitty pieces come together to form a beautiful final result.

-Stadiums have always been places that include incredible structural engineering, and often wear it on their metaphorical sleeves, and that's the case here too – not only does this 1:600 scale set pack in details that are important to fans of Manchester United, but it includes all the visible architecture that makes this 110-year-old marvel hold together.
+Stadiums have always been places that include incredible structural engineering, and often wear it on their metaphorical sleeves.
+That's the case here with the Lego Creator Expert Old Trafford set.
+Not only does this 1:600 scale set pack in details that are important to fans of Manchester United, but it includes all the visible architecture that makes this 110-year-old marvel hold together.

 We admit, it may not carry quite as much majesty for non-United fans, but the care that's gone into its details is still a marvel, from the players' tunnel to the statues to the careful placement of every beam, to the mini team coach that sits outside.